cloudfoundry/community/toc/rfc/rfc-draft-hash-based-routing.md

 cf update-route MY-APP example.com -n test -o loadbalancing=hash -o hash_balance=125 cf map-route MY-APP example.com -n test -o loadbalancing=hash -o hash_header=tenant-id -o hash_balance=125
 ```

-#### BBS

-The route object is maintained as a generic JSON object in the BBS, likely because the BBS doesn't use the route
-information itself.
-Therefore, it simply accepts and stores the route options provided by the Cloud Controller.

 #### Route-Emitter